asphaltbuffet/ogma/README.md

 There is one method to add issue listings for later use: [Import](#import-command).

 Application usage details can be found via the `-h` or `--help` flag in the base application or with any command.
 This will show argument details, flag detail, and some examples.
-In-application documentation always supercedes this documentation.
+In-application documentation always supersedes this documentation.

 ### Mail Command